Lucianod28/Ada-project/Discounts.md

 1. **Feature discount**: product was is in-store circular,
 2. **Display discount**: product was a part of an in-store circular, and
 3. **TPR discount**: temporary price reduction only (i.e., shelf tag only.
 Product's price was reduced but was not on display or in an advertisement)

-####  Total sale, sale in dicount period, sale in normal period per category
+####  Total sale, sale in discount period, sale in normal period per category

+The figures below show the cummulative sale of the products across multiple categories.
 ![svg](Story_reduced_files/Story_reduced_7_0.svg)

 ![svg](Story_reduced_files/Story_reduced_11_0.svg)

+ One can deduce that more units are sold on normal days than on promotion days.
+In addition, feature and display discounts taken sperately sell far more units as compared to TPR discount.

 ### Normalised sales